 Sorry, no way.
 The only thing green about sprayed foams is the money you pay for them.
 Sprayed foam insulations are made with petroleum and petroleum byproducts, and that just isn't green.

 What about soy based foams?

-Sorry, not green.
+Sorry, we don't think they're green.
 First, they're not soy 'based' - they contain a small amount of soy additive.
 While soy added to foam does save a little bit of oil or chemicals, the soy had to be grown, watered, fertilized, harvested, trucked, processed - well, you get the idea.
-Foams with soy additive are heavily marketed for their soy content, which is something called 'greenwashing'
+Foams with soy additive are heavily marketed for their soy content, which is something called 'greenwashing'.

 Unlike cellulose, foam insulations air seal and insulate at the same time

-They can, certainly.
-But we have a lot of experience inspecting structures in the field that says that foams, especially the more rigid foams, don't have the flexibility to move as the structure does.
-That means there can be separations between the foam and the framing members as the lumber dries, shrinks and moves, which can allow air infiltration.
-In addition, there are areas that aren't routinely foamed, like the junction of a wall's bottom plate with the floor, or top plate with upper story framing and flooring.
-The bottom line is that proper installation of any insulation should include air sealing.
+We also have a lot of experience inspecting structures in the field that says that foams, especially the more rigid foams, don't have the flexibility to move as the structure does.
+That means there can be cracking, and separations between the foam and the framing members, as the lumber dries, shrinks and moves, which can allow air infiltration.

 R-Value is R-Value, so if the numbers are the same, the products perform the same

-R-Values are determined in labs, and they only measure one of the (4) ways that heat moves through a wall.
+R-Values are determined in labs, and they only measure one of the four ways that heat moves through a wall.
 For instance, there's no wind in a lab.
-So if we compare an R-19 glass fiber wall to an R-20 cellulose wall, say, in February, on a 20-degree day with a 20-mile an hour wind, that glass fiber wall is delivering actual performance around R-11.
+So if we compare an R-19 glass fiber insulated wall to an R-20 cellulose wall on a 20-degree day in February, with a 20-mile an hour wind, that glass fiber wall may be delivering real-world performance well below R-19.
+(The R-Value of the glass fiber hasn’t changed, but R-Value doesn’t measure heat energy transfer due to the movement of air through the insulation.)
 The cellulose wall?
-Still R-20.
+Still performing at R-20.